lablup/backend.ai/docs/concepts/storage.rst

 .. versionadded:: 23.03

 Quota scopes implement per-user and per-project storage usage limits.
-Currently it only provides the hard limits specified in bytes.
+Currently it supports the hard limits specified in bytes.
 There are two main schemes to set up this feature.

 Storage with per-directory quota